9 Legit Ways to Get Free Clothes Online

-Apparently I’m in minority when it comes to holding that opinion.
+Apparently, I’m in the minority when it comes to holding that opinion.

 According to a U.S. Consumer Expenditures report, Americans spend an average of $1,833 a year on new clothes and the latest fashion.
 An astonishing figure to someone who can’t even separate $40 from their wallet for a new pair of jeans.